AnthonyBuildsCloud/aws-solutions-architect-portfolio/notes/error-log.md

 **Clue I missed:** The workload involved big data analysis across a fleet of EC2 instances, which suggests high bandwidth and low latency needs between instances.
 **Correct reasoning:** A Cluster Placement Group is used when EC2 instances need very fast communication and low latency, such as HPC, analytics clusters, or tightly-coupled compute workloads.
 **What I will look for next time:** Watch for workload clues like high-performance computing, tightly-coupled nodes, low latency, and high network throughput between EC2 instances.

+---

+## Entry 6

+**Date:** 2026-04-18
+**Source:** Stephane Maarek — Section 7 Quiz: EC2 Instance Storage
+**Topic:** High-performance EBS volume selection
+**Why I missed it:** I was not fully confident in matching an IOPS-heavy database workload to the correct EBS volume type.
+**Clue I missed:** The scenario specifically mentioned very high IOPS requirements, which should immediately narrow the answer toward a performance-optimized EBS option.
+**Correct reasoning:** When a workload, especially a database, requires very high IOPS, Provisioned IOPS SSD volumes are usually the best fit because they are designed for high-performance, latency-sensitive workloads.
+**What I will look for next time:** Watch for keywords like high IOPS, high-performance database, low latency, and sustained storage performance.

+---

+## Entry 7

+**Date:** 2026-04-18
+**Source:** Stephane Maarek — Section 7 Quiz: EC2 Instance Storage
+**Topic:** Root volume vs additional EBS volume behavior
+**Why I missed it:** I was not fully locked in on how root and non-root EBS volumes behave differently, especially around instance termination.
+**Clue I missed:** The scenario depended on whether the volume was the root volume or an additional attached volume.
+**Correct reasoning:** The root EBS volume is often configured to be deleted on termination by default, while additional EBS volumes are typically not deleted unless explicitly configured that way.
+**What I will look for next time:** Check whether the question is talking about the root volume or a secondary volume, and pay attention to delete-on-termination behavior.

 ## Current Error Patterns I Want to Watch

 - mixing up named AWS security tools with general best practices